zythorn/SegRNN-val/README.md

 ```bash
 pip install -r requirements.txt
 ```
+Using GPU for training requires CUDA drivers of version 12.
 ## Quickstart
 To run the training process and evaluate the model, locate the ETT data in the `data/` folder then run
 ```bash